RadialGames/Deck/README.md

 var initialLibrary = new int[] { 1, 2, 3 };

 var deck = new Deck<int>(initialLibrary);
-var item = deck.Draw(); // 1
+var itemInHand = deck.Draw(); // 1
-deck.Discarded.AddToTop(item); // place this item in the discard pile for future use
+deck.Discard(item); // place this item in the discard pile for future use

-var items = deck.Draw(3); // [2, 3, 1] - this is deterministic as there is only one item in the discard pile.
+var itemsInHand = deck.Draw(3); // [2, 3, 1] - this is deterministic as there is only one item in the discard pile.
 deck.Discard(items); // place all the items back into discard. deck.Library.Size(); // 0
 deck.Discarded.Size(); // 3